1 Reading Cycling Club

 5.2 Club Officials and Duties

-(a) The Chairman shall: preside at all General and Committee Meetings; have a casting vote at all meetings; and be an ex-officio member of any sub-committee.
+(a) The Chair shall: preside at all General and Committee Meetings; have a casting vote at all meetings; and be an ex-officio member of any sub-committee.
 In the event of his/her absence at any meeting; a deputy shall be elected from those present.
-Such temporary Chairman shall vacate the Chair on the arrival of the Chairman.
-The Chairman shall have the power to decide points of order and the priority of speakers, and his/her decision on these matters and upon the interpretation of the normal rules of debate shall be final.
+Such temporary Chair shall vacate the Chair on the arrival of the Chair.
+The Chair shall have the power to decide points of order and the priority of speakers, and his/her decision on these matters and upon the interpretation of the normal rules of debate shall be final.

 (b) The Secretary shall; maintain a current and complete register of all members; receive and issue all correspondence for the Club not appropriate to another official; and maintain minutes of all meetings.